luyadev/luya/docs/guide/en/install-upgrade.md

 Now you got a new composer lock file, which can be used for other team members to install the new luya version.

+> If you get a composer update error, make sure you have set `"minimum-stability" : "beta"`.

 ### Console

 After updating composer, excecute the following command to upgrade the Database.